STAT545-UBC/STAT545-UBC-original-website/hw08_2014_package_jenny-hints.md

     toc_depth: 3
 ---

+**NOTE: From 2014!!!
+Original number was hw10.**

-I (Jenny) piloted the main bits of [HW10 Building your own R package](hw10_2014_package.html).
+I (Jenny) piloted the main bits of [HW10 Building your own R package](hw08_2014_package.html).
 This might help you figure out how best to spend your first hour on this homework.

 ### Get to the starting line